 Many common causes of maritime accidents and employee injuries can qualify for compensation under the Jones Act, including slippery surfaces, broken equipment, poorly maintained vessels, failure to properly train workers, unsafe work protocols, hazardous substances, coworker negligence, and physical assault.
 After any type of maritime accident and employee injuries, consult with a lawyer about your options under the Jones Act.
 If you’re eligible for a lawsuit, you may need help proving your claim.

 Don’t let the burden of proof dissuade you from filing a lawsuit against your maritime employer after a work-related injury.
 You deserve compensation for your medical bills, lost wages, disability costs, and living expenses while you recover.
 A lawsuit could also garner additional damages, such as pain and suffering.
 Hiring a lawyer can greatly improve your odds of a successful Jones Act case in Miami.
 The right attorney can inform you of your rights, help you file a claim, and fight against negligent employers in pursuit of fair recovery.

 Contact Us Today

 The Jones Act is on your side as a maritime worker off the coast of Florida.
 It is a federal law that serves to protect you and your family in the event of a work-related injury.
 It may give you the right to request compensation for many different damage types from your at-fault employer, coworker, or vessel owner.
-Contact us for a free case evaluation today.
+Regardless of whether you were injured on a yacht or were involved in a boat crash in Miami, contact us for a free case evaluation today.
 We’ll meet you in your home or hospital if you can’t make it to our Miami office.